Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

 .. literalinclude:: ../../libensemble/tests/functionality_tests/test_executor_forces_tutorial.py
     :language: python
     :linenos:
-    :end-at: libE_specs = LibeSpecs
+    :end-at: ensemble = Ensemble

-On line 16, we instantiate our :doc:`MPI Executor<../executor/mpi_executor>`.
+We first instantiate our :doc:`MPI Executor<../executor/mpi_executor>`.
 Registering an application is as easy as providing the full file-path and giving it a memorable name.
 This Executor will later be used within our simulation function to launch the registered app.

-On line 27, we initialize the ensemble.
+The last line above initializes the ensemble.
 The :meth:`parse_args<tools.parse_args>` parameter is used to read `comms` and `nworkers` from the command line.
 This sets the respective `libE_specs` options.

-Next, we add basic configuration for the ensemble.
+Next, we will add basic configuration for the ensemble.
 As one worker will run a persistent generator, we calculate the number of workers that need resources to run simulations.
 We also set `sim_dirs_make` so that a directory is created for each simulation.
 This helps organize output and also helps prevent workers from overwriting previous results.